apache/iceberg/format/spec.md

 When a row is added or modified, the `_last_updated_sequence_number` field is set to `null` so that it is inherited when reading.
 Similarly, the `_row_id` field for an added row is set to `null` and assigned when reading.

 A data file with only new rows for the table may omit the `_last_updated_sequence_number` and `_row_id`.
-When reading, such files must set both columns to null for all rows.
+If the columns are missing, readers should treat both columns as if they exist and are set to null for all rows.

 On read, if `_last_updated_sequence_number` is `null` it is assigned the `sequence_number` of the data file's manifest entry.
 The data sequence number of a data file is documented in [Sequence Number Inheritance](#sequence-number-inheritance).